 - Jamming or misadjustment of the lubrication system valve.

-- Early injection of fuel into the cylinders.
+- Early fuel injection into the cylinders.

-Adjust fuel injection advance angle.
+Adjust the fuel injection advance angle.

 Disassemble and clean the valve mechanism.
 Replace the valve if necessary.